scikit-learn/enhancement_proposals/slep011/proposal.rst

 .. note::
-    This implementation detail about `GridSearchCV.fit` is in fact documented, at the very end of the `User Guide
+    This implementation detail about `GridSearchCV.fit` is in fact documented, but only at the very end of the cross-validation `User Guide
     <https://scikit-learn.org/stable/modules/cross_validation.html#a-note-on-shuffling>`_.
+    It is not documented where it shoud be, that is, in the hyper-parameter tuning User Guide or in the docstrings.

 .. note::
     In `#18363 <https://github.com/scikit-learn/scikit-learn/pull/18363>`_,